fannydai/Jotto.cloud/README.md

 https://docs.spring.io/spring-security/site/docs/5.0.x/api/org/springframework/security/crypto/bcrypt/BCrypt.html

-[x] User gives in the same word twice in one game - solved in backend [ ] What happens if the website crashes?
+[x] User gives in the same word twice in one game - solved in backend [ ] What happens if the website crashes? - Delete the game in progress.
 [ ] Delete word after user enters it.
 [ ] Results page.
 Change background. - Maybe use the css for game.
 [ ] Register -> login with that value does not work